-Physical exercise is generally seen as a good way to keep in shape and also keep body weight within healthy limits.
-The various types of exercise have a different effect on these two factors.
+Physical exercise is generally seen as a good way to keep in shape and also to keep body weight within healthy limits.
+The various types of exercises have a different effect on these two factors.
 So is swimming very suitable to improve condition, but many people don’t really lose weight from this sport.
 On the other hand, running is a method to significantly lose weight in a very short time.

 - Endurance: activities to boost the condition of heart and blood vessels.